neovimhaskell/haskell-vim/README.md

 To configure indentation in `haskell-vim` you can use the following variables to change indentation depth, just add the according line to your `.vimrc`.

-Given the current problems with indentation (being solved in the *indentation* branch) you can disable the indentation by setting `g:haskell_indent_disable` to `1`.
+If you dislike how indentation works you can disable it by setting `g:haskell_indent_disable` to `1`.

 Additionally you can use the